pitfail/pitfail-reports/report3/func_reqs.rst

         see the updated portfolio

 Participating Actors:
-        Database, Stock Price Source
+        Database, Stock Information Provider

 Preconditions:
-        - User is logged in
+        - User is authenticated (logged in).
         - Contain in his portfolio at least the quantity of securities his is requesting to sell.